idexus/Sharp.UI/doc/viewmodel.md

 ### View-Model

-By using the `[BindableProperties]` attribute on the interface and the `[SharpObject]` attribute on the class, you can define a bindable viewmodel.
-All bindable properties declared in the interface will be generated automatically.
+To auto-generate properties you have to set the [BindableProperties] attribute on the interface declaration and the [SharpObject] attribute on the class declaration.

 ```cs
 [BindableProperties]